-Syncing SwiftData with Firebase in Swift 6: A Complete Guide for Swift Concurrency
+Syncing SwiftData with Firebase in Swift 6

-- Setting up SwiftData for local storage
+- How to set up SwiftData for local storage

 Why Use Swift Concurrency and DTOs?